forio/forio-cli/readme.md

     $ chmod +x index.coffee
     $ alias F='~/PROJECT_PATH/forio-cli/index.coffee'
     $ cp config.json.dummy config.json #Use this to manage creds for Simulate until SIMULATE-6036 is fixed
+    $ cp confige.json.dummy confige.json #Use this to manage creds for Epicenter

 ## Commands